Jerrardsmith215/Sprint-Challenge--Hash-BC/README.md

 During your challenge, you will be pulled aside by a PM for a 5 minute interview.
 During this interview, you will be expected to answer the following three questions:

   * 1. What is a blockchain and how does it work?
+  Block chain is a decentralized chain of information.
   * 2. What is an array and how does it work?
+  An array is a set of data tha shares the same type and exists over a set o addresses in RAM.
+It works b storing data into the memory in alocated blocks.
   * 3. What is a hash table and how does it work?
+  A hash table is a data structure that is advantageous because it has the flexibility of deciding a data type and controlling its name and methodsds of accessibility.
+However, because it uses a function to transofrm the datainto acceptable array data, it maintains the time/space complexity of an array while in fact being more complex on the abstract level.

 You will receive points at the PM's discretion based on the following criteria: